 It can help you, or any other professional you decide to consult, to work out why your daughter is having trouble getting to sleep by keeping a sleep diary for 2 weeks.
 You should record when your child went to bed, what time the light was put out to settle her to sleep, what time she went to sleep, if and when she woke during the night, and when she woke (note if you woke her) in the morning.
 Also note things that are different from usual on any days.
 For example, if she was sick that day, had a bad day at school, went somewhere after school or on the weekend etc. It may be that on “bad school days” your child has more trouble getting to sleep for example.

-Melatonin can be useful to help some children with ASD sleep, but it does not help all children.
+Melatonin can be useful to help some Autistic children, but it does not help all children.
 Melatonin is a naturally occurring neurohormone that helps regulate our 24 hour (circadian) rhythms, such as the sleep-wake rhythm.
 It is used to treat jet lag, as it can reset rhythms when we change time zones.
 Melatonin also has a soporific effect (i.e., it generally makes people feel sleepy), if given prior to bedtime.
-There have been a number of studies looking at the effect of melatonin on sleep in children with sleep problems, especially children with ASD.
-The best evidence is that between 1 and 6 mg per night helps children with ASD fall asleep more quickly.
+There have been a number of studies looking at the effect of melatonin on sleep in children with sleep problems, especially Autistic children.
+The best evidence is that between 1 and 6 mg per night helps Autistic children fall asleep more quickly.
 Children should only be given melatonin under the direction of a medical practitioner, and generally they would take the minimum dose required to help them fall asleep.

 Thus the recommended approach for treating sleep problems in children is to attend to their bedtime routine and sleeping environment.
 If that is unsuccessful, get some information by keeping a sleep diary, and consult a psychologist who can determine if there is a psychological or behavioural reason for the sleep issue and can then treat that (e.g., relaxation, use behavioural intervention as appropriate for the individual child).
 If you and/or the psychologist suspect a possible medical issue, consult a medical practitioner who can determine if there is an underlying sleep issue or another issue that may require treatment, and who can decide if a medication like melatonin is appropriate.